-While ethanol and biodiesel fuels are among the most common renewable energy sources accepted into the California Air Resources Board (CARB) program for Low Carbon Fuel Standard (LCFS) credits, dairy producers across the U.S. are taking notice of the benefits these credit opportunities pose for biomethane suppliers as well.
+While ethanol and biodiesel fuels are among the most common renewable energy revenue sources accepted into the California Air Resources Board (CARB) program for Low Carbon Fuel Standard (LCFS) credits, dairy producers across the U.S. are taking notice of the benefits these credit opportunities pose for biomethane suppliers as well.

 California has successfully achieved a 5% decrease in the carbon intensity of transportation fuel (between 2011 and 2018) with its LCFS program.
 It also reported that the carbon intensity value of California’s natural gas vehicle portfolio in the Low Carbon Fuel Standard program was below zero for the first time, all due to renewable natural gas.
 Dairy producers who have taken part in this program have also reported effective revenue gains.